Search

 What is a spa bathtub?

-A spa bathtub is a large bathtub, either freestanding or drop-in, that comes with powered jets installed inside.
+A spa bathtub is a large bathtub, either freestanding bathtub or drop-in, that comes with powered jets installed inside.
 These jets are angled to provide maximum coverage of a person’s body and allows them to either sit or recline to utilize the massage capabilities of the powered jets.

 spa bathtub in large bathroom.